Xilinx/Vitis_Libraries/blas/docs/src/user_guide/L1/namespace_xf_linear_algebra_blas_compute.rst

 	*
 		- t_DataType

-		- the data type of the vector entries
+		- The data type of the vector entries.

 	*
 		- t_LogParEntries

-		- log2 of the number of parallelly processed entries in the input vector
+		- log2 of the number of parallelly processed entries in the input vector.

 	*
 		- t_IndexType

-		- the datatype of the index
+		- The datatype of the index.

 	*
 		- p_m

-		- the number of rows of input matrix p_M
+		- The number of rows of input matrix p_M.

 	*
 		- p_n

-		- the number of cols of input matrix p_M, as well as the number of entries in the input vector p_x, p_n % l_ParEntries == 0
+		- The number of cols of input matrix p_M, as well as the number of entries in the input vector p_x, p_n % l_ParEntries == 0.

 	*
 		- p_alpha

-		- scalar alpha
+		- Scalar alpha.

 	*
 		- p_M

-		- the input stream of packed Matrix entries
+		- The input stream of packed Matrix entries.

 	*
 		- p_x

-		- the input stream of packed vector entries
+		- The input stream of packed vector entries.

 	*
 		- p_beta